ddkhoa87/Ionic2_Sqlite_Provider/README.md

 - ***pages***: Each page is equivalent to a screen that users will see when using the app on mobile phone.
 Users can navigate back and forth among pages.
 - ***providers***: Event handlers, error handlers, database... which handle underlying processes that users won't see on the phone.

-For simplicity, this tutorial demonstrates with an one-page app having a button for adding a name from an input field into a database (Sqlite storage) and another button for refreshing the view to reflect the new update.
+For simplicity, this tutorial demonstrates with an one-page app having a button for adding a name from an input field into a database (SQLite storage) and another button for refreshing the view to reflect the new update.

 <img src="photos/homepage.png" width="40%" height="40%"/>